edwintye/edwintye.github.io/content/posts/2023-03-26-moving-from-jekyll-to-hugo.md

 - programming
 ---

+## Initial Journey
 After many months of procrastinating I have finally made the leap and move this page to [hugo](https://gohugo.io).
 The primary reason of moving is that I am must more comfortable with the use of hugo as I am a golang developer and also had to use it at work.
 Generally speaking, organizations are less likely to use jekyll for their documentation/blog.
-Even so the switch from one markdown rendereing framework to another is mnior, the additional cost is unnecessary for those who publish their blog entry for both work and personal site simultaneously.
+Even so the switch from one markdown rendering framework to another is minor, the additional cost is unnecessary for those who publish their blog entry for both work and personal site simultaneously.
 The is also the dependency on github, who very kindly manages a lot of steps for us but also introduces extra friction.
 For example: